ken3122/snowflake-id-jmeter-plugin/README.md

 # snowflake-id-jmeter-plugin
 Jmeter plugin that adds a function to generate unique snowflake ids (64-bit integer).
-Based on https://github.com/phxql/snowflake-id implementation.
+Depends on https://github.com/phxql/snowflake-id library.
 ## How to build and install
 Build project using `./gradlew clean build`, then copy jars from `build/lib` to `lib` and from `build/lib/ext` to `lib/ext` in jmeter directory respectively.